-The total operating income is over budget by about 2% which is primarily due to the timing of capital grants drawdowns.
-There was no operating subsidy drawn down in June due to an over-draw down in May, so the year-to-date operating subsidy is over the projected amount.
+Total operating income for the year is under budget by 20% which is primarily due to the timing of capital grant drawdowns.
+There was no operating subsidy drawn down in June; the year-to-date subsidy is over the projected amount.